Qualitative Concurrent Stochastic Games with Imperfect Information: Reachability Objectives

-Before proving Theorem~\ref{theo:reachability} we first establish an intermediate result.
 A concurrent game (with imperfect information) in which one player has only a single available action is what we refer as a \defin{\onehalf-player game with imperfect information} (those games are also known in the literature as \emph{partially observable Markov Decision Processes}).
 The following result is a key ingredient for the proofs of Proposition~\ref{prop:uniformstratiswinning} and Theorem~\ref{theo:reachability}.

 \begin{lemma} Consider an \onehalf-player safety game with imperfect information.
 Assume that the player has an observation-based strategy that is positively winning.
 Then she also has an observation-based finite memory strategy that is positively winning.
 Moreover, both the strategy and the set of positively winning states can be computed in time $\mathcal{O}(2^{|\states|})$. \end{lemma}